Updated: Jun 5

 Fits Nikon D3100, D3200, D3300, D5000, D5100, D5200, D5300 D5500, D90, D7000, D7100, D7200, D600, D610 & D750

-We recently purchased a battery grip for our Canon 7D Mark II, and we can honestly say that we wish we got it sooner!
+We purchased a battery grip for our Canon 7D Mark II, and we can honestly say that we wish we got one sooner!

-A battery grip gives you the option to have two batteries powering your DSLR camera.
-This means you will reduce half the need to pause your exposure, turn off the camera, and replace the battery.
-That saves you a lot of time especially when taking deep sky images.
-We typically spend 4 hours on most targets, and if we were to use our DSLR camera with battery grip, we would now have to switch the battery just once instead of twice.
+A battery grip gives you the option to use two batteries to power your DSLR camera.
+This means you will reduce the need to pause your exposure, turn off the camera, and replace the battery.
+That saves you a lot of time, especially when taking deep-sky images.
+When out in the desert, we typically spend 4 hours on our target, and if we were to use our DSLR camera with a battery grip, we would only have to switch the battery once instead of twice.

-When we were first starting out, we couldn't begin to tell you how many times we accidentally lost our framing or focus, because we had to turn off the camera and replace the battery.
+When we were first starting out, we couldn't begin to tell you how many times we lost our framing or focus because we had to turn off the camera and replace the battery.
 It was a constant worry.
-Often we would be inside the car while the telescope was doing its job, and out of fear we would check if the camera was dead every few minutes.
+We would sit inside the car while the telescope was taking photos, but we would hop out every couple of minutes just to check if the camera was dead.
 If you feel like your battery capacity will give you a headache, consider getting a battery grip sooner than later.
 The two pictures above show a battery grip for Canon DSLR cameras (left) and a battery grip for Nikon DSLR cameras (right).

 We recommend having either two 32GB SD cards or one 64GB SD card for astrophotography.

 Both SanDisk and Transcend are known for making excellent SD cards, although SanDisk is often more expensive than their competitor.